PhantomInsights/reddit-bots/README.md

 Python 3 is used to develop and test all the bots.
 The bots use the following libraries.

 * BeautifulSoup - Used to perform web scraping.
-* PRAW - Makes the use of the REddit API very easy.
+* PRAW - Makes the use of the Reddit API very easy.
 * Requests - Used to make GET requests.
 * xlrd - Used to read .xls files.